Department of Geology and Geophysics

 Geology

-The department has state-of-the-art laboratory facilities for radiogenic and stable isotope geochemistry, environmental geochemistry, evolutionary biology, paleobiology, rock mechanics, sedimentary geology, petrology and electron microprobe analysis.
+The department has state-of-the-art laboratory facilities for radiogenic and stable isotope geochemistry, environmental geochemistry, evolutionary biology, paleobiology, rock mechanics, sedimentary geology, petrography, and mineral physics.
 In addition, sample preparation labs, petrographic microscopes and an extensive network of computers and peripherals are available for student research.
-More detail can be found at http://geoweb.tamu.edu/ under Research Facilities.
+More details can be found at http://geoweb.tamu.edu/ under Research Facilities.
+The Texas A&M Materials Characterization Facility houses additional transmission and scanning electron microscopes as well as an electron microprobe.

-The department benefits from the close association with the Integrated Ocean Drilling Program (IODP).
-Located in the Texas A&M Research Park adjacent to campus, this $42 million-per-year basic research program is operated by the College of Arts and Sciences, Texas A&M. The IODP facilities include a large core-storage station and physical-properties, petrography and sedimentary laboratories.
+The department benefits from a close association with the Integrated Ocean Drilling Program (IODP).
+Located in the Texas A&M Research Park adjacent to campus, this oceanographic research program is integral to the research of many faculty members.
+The IODP facilities include a large core-storage station and physical-properties, petrography, and sedimentary laboratories.
 Many scientific staff members of the IODP hold adjunct faculty positions in the Department of Geology and Geophysics.
 The facilities both in the department and elsewhere in the University provide students with an excellent opportunity to use state-of-the-art equipment in their research.

 Geophysics

-An intensive two-year program of study at the master’s level is available for students who wish to enter the petroleum industry.
-This MS curriculum pools the resources of the Departments of Geology and Geophysics and Petroleum Engineering in a manner designed to better prepare students for the petroleum industry than conventional offerings in the separate disciplines.
-The curriculum is intended for students with an undergraduate degree in geology or extensive exposure to geologic concepts through academic training and/or experience.
-The course sequencing and the subject sequence in each course is carefully designed to use previously acquired knowledge optimally, and to provide experience in applying fundamental concepts in different contexts and in integrating geological, physical, mathematical, computer and statistical skills in the solution of practical problems.
+An intensive two-year program of study at the master’s level is available for students who wish to enter the environmental or energy industries.
+The PhD should be considered the teaching and research degree.
+The curriculum is intended for students with an undergraduate degree in geology or geophysics or with extensive exposure to geoscience concepts through academic training and/or experience.
+The course sequencing and the subject sequence in each course is carefully designed to use previously acquired knowledge optimally, and to provide experience in applying fundamental concepts in different contexts and in integrating geological, physical, mathematical, computer, and statistical skills in the solution of practical problems.
+The MS degree requires a thesis and specified coursework.
+For students interested in careers in energy fields, the MS curriculum pools the resources of the Departments of Geology and Geophysics and Petroleum Engineering in a manner designed to better prepare students than conventional offerings in the separate disciplines.

-Current research areas of members of the department include studies in theoretical and model seismology focusing on the internal structure of the earth, earthquake mechanisms and seismic exploration; studies of the anisotropy and anelastic properties of sedimentary rocks and application to exploration; regional and global seismology; studies in experimental rock deformation focusing on the failure strength of rocks, friction in rocks; mechanics of fault development; fluid-flow properties of faults and dynamics of faulted reservoirs; marine studies of the structure of the oceanic crust and continental margins in the Gulf of Mexico, the Caribbean Sea and the Western Pacific; studies of the magnetic anomalies near mid-ocean-ridge systems and the magnetization of oceanic crust; the analysis of magnetic and gravity anomalies and application to exploration and global geophysics; gravity anomalies near trenches, convection in the mantle and global tectonics; vertical seismic profiling; and attenuation of seismic waves.
+Current geophysical research areas within the department include studies in theoretical and model seismology focusing on the internal structure of the earth, earthquake mechanisms and seismic exploration; studies of the anisotropy and anelastic properties of sedimentary rocks and application to exploration; regional and global seismology; studies in experimental rock deformation focusing on the failure strength of rocks, friction in rocks; mechanics of fault development; fluid-flow properties of faults and dynamics of faulted reservoirs; marine studies of the structure of the oceanic crust and continental margins; the analysis of magnetic and gravity anomalies and application to exploration and global geophysics; convection in the mantle and global tectonics; vertical seismic profiling; and attenuation of seismic waves.

-Members of the department also are involved in geophysical investigations of the sea floor through the Integrated Ocean Drilling Program, which Texas A&M University manages on behalf of JOI, Inc. These investigations include rock magnetism, heat flow, borehole logging and other aspects of marine geophysics.
+Members of the department also are involved in geophysical investigations of the sea floor through the Integrated Ocean Drilling Program.
+These investigations include mineral properties, heat flow, borehole logging, and other aspects of marine geophysics.

-The department has an extensive computer network of workstations, computer servers and storage for data processing, imaging and modeling.
-The Immersive Visualization Center provides state-of-the-art 3D visualization of large data sets and models.
+The department has an extensive computer network of workstations, computer servers, and storage for data processing, imaging, and modeling.
 The Texas A&M Supercomputing Facility is available to students and faculty for computer-intensive applications.
-The department has field exploration equipment for gravity, ground-penetrating radar, seismic reflection/refraction and electromagnetic surveys.
-More detail can be found http://geoweb.tamu.edu/ under Research Facilities.
+The department has field exploration equipment for gravity, ground-penetrating radar, seismic reflection/refraction, and electromagnetic surveys.
+More details can be found at http://geoweb.tamu.edu/ under Research Facilities.

 Bapst, David W, Instructional Assistant Professor